FrankJaco/homeassistant-wwino-addon/docs/index.md

 On the right side are the “Actions”….

 -   Clicking the  **Inverted Bottle**  indicates that you have finished/drank/consumed one bottle of this wine.
 The quantity on hand will decrement and you will be given an opportunity to Rate the wine.
 (What better time to rate a wine then right after you finished it?)
+To rate, select the number of stars by sliding over them.
+Fine adjust (0.1) is possible via the input number "spinner".

 ![A2](https://raw.githubusercontent.com/FrankJaco/homeassistant-wwino-addon/main/resources/a2.png)
 ![WDA2](https://raw.githubusercontent.com/FrankJaco/homeassistant-wwino-addon/main/resources/wda2.png)